Frequently Asked Questions

 Can we visit our son/daughter during the course?

 During the course in Coláiste UISCE an atmosphere Gaelach is created.
-As the duration of this course is 15 days, we discourage / do not recommend unnecessary visits as they cause disruption to the students’ Irish language learning environment and prevents them from gaining maximum benefit from the course.
+As the duration of this course is 2 weeks, we discourage unnecessary visits as they cause disruption to the students’ Irish language learning environment and prevents them from gaining maximum benefit from the course.
 However if parents deem a visit necessary we would recommend Saturday as this will cause the least disruption to the course.
 The Coláiste must have formal permission from a child’s parents at least 2 days in advance if their child is to be allowed out with other parents/guardians/people.
 Parents must sign a permission slip in the office to let us know that their child is being taken out.

 What happens on a Sunday, do students go to religious service?

-Parents can specify on the application form if they wish their child to attend Catholic religious services.
+Parents can specify on the application form if they wish their child to attend Catholic religious services, when is usually held on a Friday evening.
 At present, no religious services are available to cater for other religions.

 How will I contact a student attending Coláiste Uisce?

 Telephone calls to students in English are discouraged as they distract the students’ concentration on Gaeilge and prevent them from gaining maximum benefit from the course.
 Calls should therefore be kept to a minimum especially during the first three days of the course.
-Mobile phones are not permitted for the duration of the course for this and for security reasons.
-Therefore, they will be collected upon arrival & returned on the day of departure.
-The contact number for the students at the Coláiste is 097 81488 or 097 82922 from 12.30pmo 2.00pm (lunchtime) and 6.00pm to 9.30pm.
+Mobile phones are permitted, however they are collected on arrival and students will have access to their phones for approximately half an hour after dinner for texting as phone calls are discouraged.
 Important messages to students may be sent through the office phone.

 Can students buy hoodies, t-shirts and memorabilia of UISCE?

-UISCE memorabilia can be bought during a course or by calling into UISCE and will be available to buy on the website soon.
+UISCE memorabilia can be bought during a course or by calling into UISCE .

 Can students buy stamps and envelopes to send letters to family and friends during the course?

-Stamps and envelopes are available to buy in the Siopa Beag during courses.
+Stamps and envelopes are available to buy in the Siopa during courses.

 What happens if my child leaves clothing etc. behind?
 Will it be sent back?